 A maturity test written in Exam application is assessed by the thesis tutor.
 The language is evaluated by the language teacher.
 He or she is, in Exam, an evaluator.
 There are three main phases in the assessment of the maturity test.

-- Phase 1: The thesis tutor receives the maturity test, assess the content and sends it to the language teacher.
+- Phase 1: The thesis tutor receives the maturity test, assess the content and sends it to the language teacher (evaluator).

-- Phase 2: The language teacher evaluates the language of the maturity test, gives if necessary, the feedback to the student, and returns it back to the thesis tutor.
+- Phase 2: The language teacher evaluates the language of the maturity test, gives, if necessary, feedback to the student, and returns the maturity test back to the thesis tutor.

-- Phase 3: The thesis tutor assess the whole exam, finalize the assessment and inform the student.
+- Phase 3: The thesis tutor assess the whole exam, finalizes the assessment, gives feedback if needed and informs the student.

 Phase 1 Thesis tutor:

 Begin assessing the maturity test by logging in to the Exam-application.
-On the Exam dashboard you see submitted maturity tests, if nessessary set the date to see a specific exam.
-Click the exam you are going to assess in the Exam-column:
+On the Exam dashboard you will see submitted maturity tests.
+If nessessary, set the date to see a specific exam.
+Click the exam (in the exam column) you are going to assess:

-Now you see an Submission assessment view, you can minimize the floating feedback window by clicking the red arrow sign.
+Now you see a Submission assessment view.
+You can minimize the floating feedback window by clicking the red arrow sign.
 To see the answer click Answer attachment:

-After reading the answer, add the assessment in Assessment-field (Approved/Not approved), do not make any other endorsements in this phase, see in the picture the phase 1:
+After reading the answer, add the assessment in Assessment-field (Approved/Not approved).
+Do not make any other endorsements in this phase, see the phase 1 in the picture below: